minhdang26403/minimal-mistakes/_posts/2021-09-12-bubble-sort-insertion-sort.md

 #### Optimized bubble sort

-- **Worst case and average case**: Though there is a little improvement in the performance of optimized version in the worst and average case, its time complexity is still $ O(n^2) $
+- **Worst case and average case**: Though there is a little improvement in the performance of optimized version in the worst and average case, its time complexity is still $ O(n^2) $.
 - **Best case**: Since the array is already sorted, the algorithm traverse over it once and terminate after finding no possible swaps.
-Hence, the time complexity is $ O(n) $
+Hence, the time complexity is $ O(n) $.

 ### 2. Space complexity

-Because bubble sort is a in-place sorting algorithm, the auxiliary space for it is $ O(1) $
+Because bubble sort is a in-place sorting algorithm, the auxiliary space for it is $ O(1) $.

 # Insertion sort

-## How does Insertion Sort work?
+## How does Insertion sort work?

 The algorithm works like most people would sort playing cards in their hands.
 We start with a section of card we have sorted, then we add or "insert" one more card into its proper place in that sorted section.
 Eventually, after all of the cards are inserted into their place one after another, we'll have the entire hand of cards sorted.